Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Wavefront related TTL coupling effects: case of ideal detectors

+Analogously to the case with equal beam parameters, we obtain the equations for lateral jitter and arbitrary beams by interpreting the equations in the previous section for constant beam alignments and variable points of incidence:

+Due to the different profiles of both beams, lateral jitter would now also yield a small coupling for non-tilted beams.

-\subsubsection{Wavefront errors}
+\subsection{Wavefront errors}

 We have so far generally assumed the idealised case of perfect fundamental Gaussian beams with axial symmetry.
 In experimental reality, the interfering Gaussian wavefronts will have small distortions that can, for instance, be described by a superposition of higher-order modes with low amplitudes.
 These superimposing modes then affect the symmetry of the Gaussian beams, as illustrated in Fig.~\ref{fig: higher order modes}.
 Consequently, wavefront errors affect the TTL coupling behaviour.
 These additional wavefront error dependent TTL effects cannot be easily modelled for all the discussed cases.
-So instead, we assume a fairly arbitrary TTL contribution, which then in a Taylor series expansion up to second-order would be containing both first- and second-order contributions.
+Instead, they produce very specific, non symmetric effects that must be evaluated case-by-case.
+Thus we neglect them in the present discussion.
 Some numerical simulation programs can handle these wavefront errors and consider them in the final signal, e.g., IfoCAD \cite{wanner2012methods,Kochkina2013}.

-\subsection{TTL effects originating from detector properties}
+\section{TTL effects originating from detector properties}

 Not only do the wavefront properties of the beams affect the LPS signal, but also the detector geometry itself contributes to the cross-coupling.
 Mathematically, this can be seen from the integral over the detector surface $S$ in Eq.~\eqref{eq:ifo_phase}, which is used for computing an LPS signal using Eq.~\eqref{eq:LPS}.
 We will therefore investigate below the various contributions to $\text{LPS}_\text{ng}$ originating from detector properties.

-In \cref{sec: photodiode angle} we show that the photodiode angle cancels from the LPS signal and can, therefore, be directly set to zero in simulations, independent of the corresponding experimental value.
-In \cref{sec: non geom signal definition} we then show that different definitions of the LPS signal exist if quadrant diodes are used.
+In \cref{sec: photodiode angle}, we comment on the dependency of the LPS signal on the photodiode angle.
+We argue that it can be directly set to zero in simulations, independent of the corresponding experimental value.
+In \cref{sec: non geom signal definition}, we then show that different definitions of the LPS signal exist if quadrant diodes are used.
 These different LPS signal types usually show different amounts of TTL coupling.
 We then show in \cref{sec: detector size} how phase contributions for finite square quadrant photodiodes can be computed analytically.
 Finally, we briefly discuss the effect of diode imperfections in Sec.~\ref{sec:detector_errors}.